-No rehabilitation performance issues or knowledge gaps were identified in the 2022-23 Annual Rehabilitation Report.
+No rehabilitation performance issues or knowledge gaps were identified in the 2024-25 Annual Rehabilitation Report.
+The Resources Regulator undertook a landform Targeted Assessment Program in May 2025 and recommendations were noted in letter dated 16 May 2025.

 Rehabilitation schedule